faxu/onnxruntime/docs/how-to/deploy-on-mobile.md

 ---
-title: Build for mobile
+title: Deploy ORT on mobile
-parent: Build ORT
-nav_order: 4
-grand_parent: How to
+parent: How to
+nav_order: 5
 ---

-# Build ORT for mobile
+# Deploy ORT on mobile devices
 {: .no_toc }

+For an e2e tutorial, see [Tutorials: Deploy on mobile](../tutorials/inferencing/mobile.md)

 ## Contents
 {: .no_toc }